 Property auctions are growing in popularity.
-They can help sellers get a faster sale, and give them a better chance of selling.
+They can help sellers get a faster sale, and give you a better chance of selling.
 Let’s quickly recap typical auction fees, then we’ll get into why they’re so high:

 - Fees with Estate Agents are usually 1-1.5%+vat, which is payable on completion of the sale.